Paul R. Hensel

 Paul R. Hensel and Marit Brochmann, "Armed Conflict over International Rivers: The Onset and Militarization of River Claims."
 Paper presented at the 2007 Annual Meeting of the International Studies Association, Chicago, and the 2008 Annual Meeting of the American Political Science Association, Boston.

 Paul R. Hensel, Michael E. Allison, and John Tures, "Credible Commitments and Negotiations over Territory."
-Working paper, Florida State University.
+Working paper, University of North Texas.

 http://www.paulhensel.org/vita.html